-Examining the role of menstrual cycle on another visuospatial ability: spatial perception, we did not demonstrate a significant effect.
-The Water-level test was chosen to study another aspect of visuospatial abilities.
-Spatial perception refers to people's ability to evaluate spatial relationship with respect to the orientation of their own body, while ignoring distracting information (Linn & Petersen, 1985).
-It has been found that the water-level Test is sensitive to sex differences with males outperforming females (e.g., Geer, Quinn, & Ganley, 2019).
-In the search for the relationship between menstrual cycle phase and visuospatial performance, former findings demonstrated inconsistent results.
-For example, Hampson and colleagues (2014) found that women in the low estrogen stage of the menstrual cycle scored higher in the closure test than women in the high estrogen group.
-In contrast, Hausmann and colleagues (2000) and Pletzer and colleagues (2019) did not find significant performance differences in the Hidden figures test and spatial navigation, respectively, along the menstrual cycle.
-In accordance with studies exploring sex differences in cognitive abilities, mental rotation tasks produce the largest effect size of sex differences among other visuospatial abilities (e.g., Burton & Henninger, 2013; Hines et al., 2003; Peters et al., 2007).
-Perhaps other visuospatial measures are less sensitive therefore producing mixed results in studies exploring sex differences as well as in studies exploring the role of menstrual cycle on visuospatial abilities.
+On the other hand, we did not find a significant effect of menstrual cycle on another visuospatial ability, that of spatial perception, which was tested with the Water-level task.
+Spatial perception refers to people's ability to evaluate spatial relationships with respect to the orientation of their own body, while ignoring distracting information (Linn & Petersen, 1985).
+It has been found that the water-level test is sensitive to sex differences, with males outperforming females (e.g., Geer, Quinn, & Ganley, 2019).
+In the search for an association between menstrual cycle phase and visuospatial performance, previous findings have demonstrated inconsistent results.
+For example, Hampson and colleagues (2014) found that women in the low estrogen stage of their menstrual cycle scored higher on a closure test (a measure of visuospatial ability) than women in the high estrogen stage.
+In contrast, other researchers did not find significant performance differences along the menstrual cycle when visuospatial abilities were tested with the hidden figures test (Hausmann et al., 2000) and the spatial navigation task (Pletzer et al., 2019).
+Despite the inconsistent results across studies, our findings are in accordance with studies that show that mental rotation tasks produce the largest effect sizes when examining sex differences in cognitive abilities relative to other visuospatial abilities (e.g., Burton & Henninger, 2013; Hines et al., 2003; Peters et al., 2007).
+Perhaps other visuospatial measures are less sensitive and, therefore, produce mixed results, both in studies that explore sex differences, as well as in studies that explore the role of menstrual cycle phase on visuospatial abilities.

-Our findings as for changes in verbal fluency across the menstrual cycle showed enhancement in verbal fluency during the ovulatory cycle phase.
-In accordance with previous studies, the lowest performance on verbal ability was apparent in the early follicular phase, when estrogen levels were low (Hampson, 1990; Maki et al., 2002).
-Studies examining the relationship between estrogen levels and verbal fluency performance found a positive correlation (Maki et al., 2002).
+In regards to verbal fluency across the menstrual cycle, our findings showed that verbal fluency was enhanced during the ovulatory cycle phase.
+Our findings are in accordance with previous studies that found that verbal ability was lowest during the early follicular phase, when estrogen levels were low (Hampson, 1990; Maki et al., 2002).
+However, other studies examining the relationship between estrogen levels and verbal fluency performance have found a positive correlation (Maki et al., 2002).
 Studies on sex differences in language lateralization suggest that functional cerebral asymmetries (FCAs) are stable in men, whereas in women they change along the menstrual cycle (Bibawi, Cherry, & Hellige, 1995; Hamspson, 1990).
 Hausmann and Güntürkün (2000) postulated that sex hormones reduce FCAs through their influence on glutamatergic and GABAergic effects on interhemispheric transmission.
-In a functional neuroimaging study, Weis and colleagues (2008) examined the role of estrogen in cyclic changes of FCAs in verbal performance.
-They found that FCAs during the follicular phase are reduced due to elevated levels of estrogen.
-Therefore, estrogen plays an important role in modulating functional brain organization across the menstrual cycle.
+In a functional neuroimaging study, Weis and colleagues (2008) examined the role of estrogen in cyclic changes of FCAs on verbal performance.
+They found that FCAs during the follicular phase were reduced due to elevated levels of estrogen.
+Therefore, they concluded that estrogen plays an important role in modulating functional brain organization across the menstrual cycle.